 - 1. Trophies will be presented to the teams winning first, second and third places.
 Medallions will be presented to the members and head coach of the first three placing teams. - 2.
-Plaques will be presented to teams that score at least six points in the tournament but do not finish in first, second or third place.
+A plaque will be presented to any team that scores at least six points in the tournament but does not finish in first, second or third place.

-B. Individual Awards
+D. Individual Awards - State Tournament